nicholaswagner/pico-tools/README.md

 > Fast and simple.
 Just like me.  - the author

 Don't make me take my hands off the home row!
-This is a toolchain I use to make pico-8 dev a little faster.
+This is a toolchain I use to make pico-8 dev a little faster and more flexible.

-`build` will load your cart in pico-8, and auto-play automatically.
+`setup` lets you configure the current folder for pico-tools.(you can have different settings per folder) `build` will load your cart in pico-8, and auto-play automatically.
 `watch` will detect changes to your .p8 file and run another `build`.
 `add_vscode_tasks` will copy over a .vscode/tasks.json file which let you do the same, but from a hotkey.